guilhermesouza/aurora/README.md

 Aurora is a web interface for deploy tool fabric created for remote deploying and "console scared" boys.
 Inspired by [Webistrano](https://github.com/peritor/webistrano/).

+Aurora is unstable and some things may not work.

 Features:
 ========